 When they have finished reading, they can practice forming summary sentences with a partner.
 Get some feedback from some of the pairs and make any necessary corrections that interfere with meaning.
 You could focus on accuracy and specific grammar if you notice a recurring problem with any specific points like subject-verb agreement or verb tense issues etc.

 By repeating these task cycles to the end of the news article, they should have had plenty of practice forming one-sentence summaries.

 To conclude the activity, you can have them form a sentence summary of the entire article as a whole.
 Lead feedback and offer suggestions if there are any difficulties.

 Follow-Up ESL Activities:

 As an extension to the reading activity, you could try a fun activity to get students interacting more.
-For instance, you could pick a few difficult words from the text and play the Hot Seat ESL Vocabulary Game.
-Besides, they could certainly use a break from the summary tasks that they had to do throughout the lesson!
+For instance, you could pick a few difficult words from the text and play the Hot Seat ESL Vocabulary Game or classic ESL Hangman.

 View this activity on ESL Expat’s YouTube Channel: